atiqaho/mental_wellbeing_covid_sg/README.md

 **2. Preprocessing datasets**
 - Removing duplications
 - Influencer removal for Twitter dataset
-- Troll removal including removing comments with email addresses, 1-character comments and comments with punctuation only<br />
+- Troll removal including removing comments with email addresses, 1-character comments and comments with punctuation only
+- Timezone conversion (from Unixtime to UTC to SGT)<br />

 Citation:
 If you use this script and find it useful for your research, please cite the source as: